APXD2910/Learning_CPP/README.md

 # Learning C++
-#### This is me learning c++ through a youtube course by aman dhattarwal and CodeWithHarry.
+#### This is me learning c++ through a youtube course by Aman Dhattatwal.

-#### I have saved the notes of each of the lectures by aman dhattarwal's channel 'Apna College' in  a folder called "0.
+#### I have saved the notes of each of the lectures by Aman Dhattarwal's channel 'Apna College' in  a folder called "0.
 NOTES".

 ## Please check out Aman Dhattarwal's YouTube channel 'Apna College'